Scholars’ Spotlight – The Carradine Family: Part I

 John Carradine was married four times.
 His first marriage was to Ardanelle McCool.
 Bruce, a son from Ardanelle’s previous marriage, was adopted by John.
 John Arthur Carradine Jr., later known as David Carradine, was born from this marriage.
 After a messy divorce, John married actress Sonia Sorel.
 She bore him three sons, Christopher, Keith, and Robert.

 Carradine later married again.
 This time to Doris Grimshaw.
-She became the mother figure to his sons until her death in 1971.
+She became the mother figure to his sons until she died in 1971.
 In 1975, Carradine married a final time, to Emily Cisneros.
 He remained her spouse until his death.
 On November 27, 1988, while in Milan, Italy, John Carradine succumbed to heart and kidney failure.
 According to David Carradine, he died in David’s arms with Keith in the room.

 David Carradine